Seats and seat belts

 Seat belts for all front seating positions became mandatory from 1 January 1969 and for all seating positions from 1 January 1971.

 The level of safety provided by seat belts must not be reduced.
-Seat belts must not be replaced by belts of a lesser standard or with second-hand seat belts.
+Seat belts must not be replaced by belts of a lesser design rule standard.

-A person must not sell a seatbelt or part of a seatbelt for use in a motor vehicle.
+A person must not sell a seatbelt or part of a seatbelt for use in a motor vehicle that has previously been installed in another vehicle.

 There is no objection to seat belts of a higher standard being fitted, however it is recommended you contact DPTI for advice to ensure that the belts are of the correct type and can be correctly fitted.